dansmyers/ProgrammingWithAI/Activities/8-Plan.md

 We built a tic-tac-toe game together.
 Try using plan mode to make the following games.

+As before, test every game in the terminal by exiting Claude (press CTRL + c twice), running it with `python3`, and then rerunning the `claude` command.

 ### Notakto

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/81/Three-board_Notakto.svg/500px-Three-board_Notakto.svg.png" width="300px" />